lcalaresu/a32nx-wasm/README.md

   - EventIDs for L: Vars needs to be set as follows `THIRD_PARTY_EVENT_ID_MIN /*(hex value for this is 0x00011000)*/ + <lSimVars_enum>`, lSimVars enum can be found under `data/data_enums.h`
   - `SimConnect_MapClientEventToSimEvent` to register event.
   - `SimConnect_TransmitClientEvent` to transmit event with value of type `DWORD`(double) specified for dwData parameter.
-  - refer to simconnect SDK for more details on these functions.
+  - refer to MSFS simconnect SDK for more details on these functions.